How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

-In the former case, as shown in the power spectrum (see Fig.~\ref{fig:2qb-ad-noiz-sps03} (a)), where $\omega$ is smaller than $0.575$ or larger than $0.65$, a low frequency ($\Omega < 0.02$) peak exist and the height of this peak is higher than the target peak at the same $\omega$.
-As shown in Eq.~\eqref{eq:ft-ideal-output}, strictly speaking, a peak around $\Omega \simeq 0$ should exist in the spectrum, and this peak has a finite width due to decoherence so that we can observe this in case F. So, if we naively adopt our method described in Eq.~\eqref{def:omega_est}, we generate an inappropriate $\Omega_{\rm exp}(\omega)$ and obtain wrong estimated values about the transition matrix element and energy gap.
+As shown in Eq.~\eqref{eq:ft-ideal-output}, strictly speaking, a peak around $\Omega \simeq 0$ should exist in the spectrum, and this peak has a finite width owing to decoherence so that we can observe this in case F. Therefore, if we naively adopt our method described in Eq.~\eqref{def:omega_est}, we generate an inappropriate $\Omega_{\rm exp}(\omega)$ and obtain incorrect estimated values of the transition matrix element and energy gap.

-To identify the target peak under the effect of decoherence and non-adiabatic conditions, we adopt the modified method as follows.
-First, we evaluate the value of $\Omega$ of not only the highest peak but also the second and the third highest peaks for each $\omega$ and these values $(\omega, \Omega)$ become candidates of the data of the estimated function $\Omega_{\rm exp}(\omega)$.
-Second, we try to fit the data with the analytical formula of Eq.~\eqref{eq:hyperbolic-curve}.
-Third, we remove data that we cannot fit by the analytical formula.
-Finally, we choose data that are fit by the analytical formula, and consider this as the target peaks.
+To identify the target peak in the presence of decoherence and non-adiabatic conditions, we employ a modified approach outlined as follows.
+Initially, we assess the value of $\Omega$ not only for the highest peak but also for the second- and third-highest peaks at each $\omega$.
+These pairs of values $(\omega, \Omega)$ then constitute candidates for the data in the estimated function $\Omega_{\rm exp}(\omega)$.
+Subsequently, we attempt to fit the data using the analytical formula presented in Eq.~\eqref{eq:hyperbolic-curve}.
+In the third step, we eliminate data that cannot be adequately fitted by the analytical formula.
+Finally, we designate data successfully fitting the analytical formula as the target peaks.

-In the former case, after using this modified method, the relative error of the transition matrix element (energy gap) is $1.0\%$ $(0.2\%)$ and the ratio to the resolution is $0.07$ $(0.26)$.
-This shows that our modified method is effective for this case, as shown in Fig.~\ref{fig:2qb-ad-noiz-sps03} (a).
+In the former case ($s_{1}=0.3$), after using this modified method, the relative error of the transition matrix element (energy gap) is $1.0\%$ $(0.2\%)$, and the ratio to the resolution is $0.07$ $(0.26)$.
+Thus, our modified method is effective for this case, as shown in Fig.~\ref{fig:2qb-ad-noiz-sps03} (a).

-In the latter case, however, decoherence is so strong that the target peak almost disappears, and we cannot identify the target peak anymore, as shown in Fig.~\ref{fig:2qb-ad-noiz-sps03} (b).
+However, in the latter case ($s_{1}=0.9$), the decoherence is so strong that the target peak nearly disappears, and we cannot identify the target peak anymore, as shown in Fig.~\ref{fig:2qb-ad-noiz-sps03} (b).